MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility.md

 3. On the top right, select **Activate Providers**
 4. On the **Terms and Conditions** page, check the box and click on **Accept**.
 5. In the **Connections** section, you must set up two connections:
     - Inventory Visibility Dataverse (current environment) connection
-    - Blob storage connection
+    - Inventory Visibility Blob Storage connection
 6. To set up the Inventory Visibility Blob Storage connection, follow these steps:
     1. Select the Inventory Visibility Blob Storage connection.
     1. Select **Create**.
 This will take you to power automate connections.
     1. Select **Add New Connection**.